 Are There People Who Should Not Undergo Coolsculpting?

 In general, it’s a good idea to consult with your doctor before having any procedure, even a non-surgical one.
 This is true for Coolsculpting as well.

 There are many ways to lose weight, though most involve modifications to the diet or dietary supplements.
-Coolsculpting is unlike all of these because it kills fat cells rather than attempting to cause the body to burn them for energy.
+Coolsculpting is unlike all of these because it kills fat cells rather than causing the body to burn them for energy.

 Probably the closest alternative to Coolsculpting is liposuction.
 In both cases, they are procedures that attempt to get rid of fat cells externally rather than inducing the body to use them as an energy source.

-However, liposuction and Coolsculpting have several major differences.
+However, liposuction and Coolsculpting have several significant differences.

 Liposuction can remove dramatically more fat than Coolsculpting generally does, as the liposuction procedure directly removes fat.
 Coolsculpting relies on the cold to kill fat cells, but can’t target specific fat cells or kill all of them.
 In cases where a person wants to remove all or nearly all fat in an area, liposuction is the better alternative.

-With that being said, liposuction is an invasive surgical procedure in which a surgeon cuts into the body.
-There are far more risks involved any time you breach the integrity of the body, and liposuction is certainly in that category.
+With that said, liposuction is an invasive surgical procedure in which a surgeon cuts into the body.
+There are far more risks involved when you breach the body’s integrity, and liposuction is undoubtedly in that category.